Eliahu Itzkovitz: Service in the French Foreign Legion

 Upon enlisting in France, he was shipped to Algeria where he underwent basic training.
 After completing basic training, he continued looking for Stănescu leading to his discovery that Stănescu was serving with the 3rd Foreign Infantry Regiment in French Indochina.
 This led Itzkovitz to volunteer for duty with the 3rd REI, and within three months of enlistment he was shipped off to Indochina where he was able to acquire a posting in the same battalion as Stănescu.
 After a short amount of time, he was able to get a posting in Stănescu's unit.
 Stănescu had since enlisting risen to the rank of Corporal and was leading a squad of men.
 Itzkovitz took his time in looking for the proper moment for revenge against Stănescu.
 He confronted and killed Stănescu while on patrol along Route Coloniale 18 near Bắc Ninh.
 Itzkovitz served out the remainder of his enlistment until his discharge in 1958.

 Later life

-After completing his enlistment in the French Foreign Legion, he proceeded to the Israeli Embassy in Paris where he presented himself to the military attaché to answer for his previous desertion.
+After completing his enlistment in the French Foreign Legion, Itzkovitz proceeded to the Israeli Embassy in Paris where he presented himself to the military attaché to answer for his previous desertion.
 After they verified his claims, he voluntarily travelled back to Israel for trial.
-At his court-martial he was found guilty, but was sentenced to one year imprisonment in light of the unusual circumstances surrounding Itzkovitz's desertion.
+At his court-martial he was found guilty, but was sentenced to one year imprisonment in light of the unusual circumstances surrounding his desertion.